Zottman Curl: Muscles Worked, How To Do and Form

 The alternating Zottman curl involves curling one arm while the other arm is in the extended position.
 As you lower the weight with one arm, you simultaneously curl the weight with the other arm, alternating the movement between each arm.

-It creates good mind muscle connection and also helps you fix any imbalances in strength or size between your left and right arms, encouraging arm growth.
+It creates a good mind-muscle connection and also helps you fix any imbalances in strength or size between your left and right arms, encouraging arm growth.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator